1089924/Coding_Challenges_AG/03-Even_&_Odd_Number_Checker/readme.md

     number = int(input("Enter a number: "))

-Getting the desired outcome using conditionals
+Getting the desired outcome using conditionals when the remainder of the division is o the number is even

     if number % 2 == 0:
     print("The number is Even")